meetm2003/Design-Analysis-Algorithms/README.md

 # Design-Analysis-Algorithms

-In this repository, you will get programs of particular algorithm, which is usefull to you.
+In this repository, you will get program of particular algorithm, which is useful to you.
 Thank you.